smrkarkii/blog-app/README.md

 # blog-app
 Step 1: npm install
-Step 2: npm run dev
+Step 2: Create a .env file and add your database credentials there Step 3: npm run dev

 For login system:
 To register: http://localhost:8080/register